kboko/KPseudoThreads/README.md

 The core of the framework is waiting on events on a select() syscall.
 If any event occur the select() exits and process the events.
 Then the loop starts again until no more registered events exists.

-The module implements a base class "MyPseudoThreads" that needs to be inheritet.
+The module implements a base class "KPseudoThreads" that needs to be inheritet.

 The threads must be registered first, as we specify the hook functions to be executed and their arguments.